jmuheim/base/DEPLOYMENT.md

 Edit `~/nginx/conf/nginx.conf` like so:

 ```
-daemon off; # We execute Nginx using Daemontools
+daemon off; # We execute Nginx using Daemontools # <-- Do we still need this??

 ...